 Synthetic identity fraud is rising at an alarming speed, and it’s causing actual damage to individuals and families:

 At the end of the day, vigilance is one of the most important ways to keep synthetic identity fraud at bay.
 Financial institutions support this by offering access to credit reports and account activity alerts – but these measures raise red flags after fraud has already happened.
 It’s possible today to take a more proactive approach.

 Financial institutions can be an important partner in proactively monitoring consumers’ sensitive PII, alerting them when it’s been compromised, and clearly identifying what mitigation steps should be taken.
-By making identity monitoring available to consumers and educating them on their role in stopping synthetic identity fraud, banks and credit unions are also reducing their own risks.
-Because when a fraudster uses a synthetic identity, it creates victims of financial institutions and consumers – and it is in the real interest of both to work together and stop it.
+When a fraudster uses a synthetic identity, it creates victims of financial institutions and consumers – and it is in the real interest of both to work together and stop it.

 As a leader in the identity protection market, Sontiq provides relevant fraud and identity theft protection tools at every touchpoint.
 This approach empowers accountholders while helping our partners reach their goals.

 For more information on Sontiq Identity Theft Protection, schedule a demo today.